Our favorite Nordstrom products of 2021 so far | CNN Underscored

 Drybar Detox Original Scent Dry Shampoo (starting at $14; nordstrom.com)

-We spent almost a month testing dry shampoos across a plethora of different hair types, and found that the Drybar Detox is the best overall.
-It was the most absorbent, removed sweat and dirt quickly, left our hair feeling clean and smelling fresh.
+We spent almost a month testing dry shampoos across a plethora of different hair types and found that the Drybar Detox is the best overall.
+It was the most absorbent, removed sweat and dirt quickly and left our hair feeling clean and smelling fresh.

 Zella Live In High-Waist Leggings ($59; nordstrom.com)

-If you’re into wearing leggings as pants, we think the Zella Live In High Waist are the absolute best.
-After testing dozens of pairs of leggings, our testers agreed that this pair are durable, heavyweight and compressive.
+If you’re into wearing leggings as pants, we think the Zella Live In High-Waist are the absolute best.
+After testing dozens of pairs of leggings, our testers agreed that this pair is durable, heavyweight and compressive.

 Oh La La Cheri Valentine Soft Cup Babydoll Chemise & G-String Thong ($46; nordstrom.com)